- Car Reviews

 What if I want to go even faster than this?

-Prices now kick off on the wrong side of £39k, and just adding the trademark Lapiz Blue paint will tip the cash price beyond £40,000.
-This looks like an inexcusably greedy leap from VW, but the Mk7 cost £37k at the end of its life, and there’s more new tech here than meets the eye justifying the big money being asked.
+Prices for the standard R now kick off at £42,695 too, and just adding the trademark Lapiz Blue paint will tip the cash price beyond £43,000.
+This looks like an inexcusably greedy leap from VW, but the Mk7 cost £37k at the end of its life, and there’s more new tech here than meets the eye, justifying the big money being asked in the eyes of VW.

 What are the alternatives?